uesseu/edf2fif/README.md

 ```

 # usage
-You can use it as command line tool and python module.
+You can use it as a command line tool and a python module.

-## From Shell
+## Shell
+usage
 ```bash
 edf2fif -i input -o output -s settingfile
 ```

-If you want help,
+help
 ```
 edf2fif -h
 ```

-## From python
+## Python

 ```python
 setting_file = 'setting.json'